 3. InstaNatural Dead Sea Mud Mask

 InstaNatural Dead Sea Mud Mask has 7 widely known ingredients which produce a creamy texture and earthy smell.
 If you have blackheads or other blemishes, this mask will dry that all out and restore your skin.
 It detoxifies pores and controls future impurity attacks.
-Also, the mask contains some of the earth’s most preferred ingredients, Aloe Vera, Hickory Bark Extract , Jojoba Oil and Calendula Oil .
-The Hickory bark extract is used to sooth dry skin while the filtered water and xanthan gum improves stability all over.
+Also, the mask contains some of the earth’s most preferred ingredients, Aloe Vera, Hickory Bark Extract, Jojoba Oil and Calendula Oil.
+The Hickory bark extract is used to sooth dry skin while the filtered water and xanthan gum improve stability all over.
 You can get this when you click the photo above.

 4. Benatu Blue Clay Mask